How To Protect Your Business From a Lawsuit

 What Should I Do if My Business Gets Sued?

-“As soon as possible, and maybe even before calling a lawyer, make sure that none of the emails or documents or any other electronic communications related to the dispute are lost or destroyed,” says Fink.
+“Another thing business owners can do, and that’s a real big issue these days, is evidence preservation.
+As soon as possible, and maybe even before calling a lawyer, make sure that none of the emails or documents or any other electronic communications related to the dispute are lost or destroyed,” Fink says.

-“For example, if you have a setting on everybody’s company email that emails over a month old get deleted for some reason, [make sure] you immediately suspend those kinds of document destruction procedures to make sure that nothing related to the dispute is destroyed.”
+“For example, if you have a setting on everybody’s company email that emails over a month old get deleted for some reason, make sure you immediately suspend those kinds of document destruction procedures to make sure that nothing related to the dispute is destroyed.”

 If you are a business owner confronting a lawsuit, get legal counsel from a business lawyer as soon as possible.
+Visit the Super Lawyers directory to look for a business litigation attorney in your area.

 What do I do next?